Teaching Ambassador Fellowship

 8. Am I eligible if I am an instructional specialist in a public school, but my position is funded by a non-profit entity?

-Yes, if you feel that you can meet the intent of the Fellowship program and adequately address the narrative questions -- including demonstrating support from the administrator in the school in which you work (see Question 8) -- you are eligible to apply.
-As with teachers in private schools, the selected teacher will be asked to provide the following information from their employer in order to certify the organization for the purposes of completing the IPA agreement: 1) Articles of Incorporation; 2) Bylaws; 3) Internal Revenue Service non-profit statements; and 4) any other information which indicates that the organization has educational services as a principal function.TOP
+Yes, if you feel that you can meet the intent of the Fellowship program and adequately address the narrative questions -- including demonstrating support from the administrator in the school in which you work -- you are eligible to apply.
+As with teachers in private schools, the employer will need to request certification and supply: 1) Articles of Incorporation; 2) Bylaws; 3) Internal Revenue Service non-profit statements; and 4) any other information which indicates that the organization has educational services as a principal function.TOP

 9. Why is a recommendation from my school or district a required application component?

-11. Is there a similar Fellowship program for administrators, and if not, are administrators eligible for this program?
+11. Is there a similar Fellowship program for administrators?